-In order to ensure safe systems of work and to prevent transmission of infection, it is essential that decontamination of reusable medical devices and care equipment after use on a patient is undertaken to prevent the transmission of infection.
-This is in accordance with the requirements of The Health and Social Care Act 2008: Code of Practice on the prevention and control of infections and related guidance.
+In order to ensure safe systems of work and to prevent transmission of infection, it is essential that decontamination of reusable medical devices and care equipment after use on a patient is undertaken.
+A schedule for care equipment decontamination that details what care equipment is to be decontaminated, when to do so and what products to use, should be in place.